This post was originally published on August 21, 2018 and has been updated for accuracy and comprehensiveness.

-With an estimated 8.2 billion Bluetooth enabled devices worldwide, it’s imperative users take the following precautions to avoid a BlueBorne attack:
+With an estimated 20.4 billion IoT devices by 2020, it’s imperative users take the following precautions to avoid a BlueBorne attack:

 - Update all software and passwords.
-Following the discovery of BlueBorne, many device manufacturers released updates to eliminate some of the risk surrounding the virus.
+Following the discovery of BlueBorne, many device manufacturers released updates to diminish risk surrounding the virus.
 Update all devices and regularly change passwords.

 - Turn Bluetooth services off when they’re not in use.
 Turning your Bluetooth setting to invisible makes it harder for hackers to discover your device, thus making it more difficult for them to steal your data.

 - Never use public Wi-Fi networks.
 These connections are unsecure.
 We recommend you disable automatic connections to public networks to keep your device from connecting to an untrustworthy source without your knowledge.

 - Consider a virtual protected network (VPN).
 VPNs are available for download in app stores and offer a more secure way to connect while on the go.